-- (2) The registration shall expire on September 30 of each year. - (3) The registration fee and delinquent renewal fee shall be as listed in OAR 855-110-0005.
+(2) The registration shall expire on September 30 of each year.

+(3) The registration fee and delinquent renewal fee shall be as listed in OAR 855-110-0005.

-(4) Pharmacy technicians shall maintain their current home address on file with the Board of Pharmacy and shall notify the Board within 15 days of a change of address.
+(4) Pharmacy technicians shall notify the Board in writing within 15 days of a change of home address.

-(5) Pharmacy technicians shall notify the Board in writing within 15 days when they are employed by a pharmacy.
+(5) Pharmacy technicians shall notify the Board in writing within 15 days of employment, the name and address of the pharmacy by which they are employed.